truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 ---
-title: Terminology of Protocol Upgrades (Hard, Mean, Loud, and Friendly)
+title: Better Fork Terminology
 show_author: true
 comments: true
 ---

 > When it comes to protocol upgrades, we don't have enough words to clearly describe the aspects that we actually care about.

+### Simply

+* Hard: Creates a new network.
-Hard - creates a new network, Mean - forces miners to constrain everyone on an existing network, Loud - creates ecological discrimination towards those who don't upgrade, Friendly - none of the above.
+* Mean: Forces miners to constrain everyone on an existing network.
+* Loud: Creates ecological discrimination towards those who don't upgrade.
+* Friendly: none of the above.

 ### Motivation